Nick Ramphal

 • BC Partners in its preferred equity investment and refinancing of VertexOne, a leading provider of software solutions to utilities.

-• Underline Infrastructure, a community infrastructure platform that provides U.S. communities with open access fiber network, in strategic investments and a joint venture led by A global alternative investment manager’s Infrastructure Opportunities.
+• Underline Infrastructure, a community infrastructure platform that provides U.S. communities with open access fiber network, in strategic investments and a joint venture with a global alternative investment manager’s Infrastructure Opportunities.

 • A global alternative investment management firm in its USD2.4bn carve-out acquisition of McGraw-Hill Education from The McGraw-Hill Companies.